 What is tea?

-We are glad you asked!
-Tea is the second most consumed drink in the world, surpassed only by water.
-Did you think it was coffee?
-I know, we were shocked too.
-Did you know that all teas (Black, Green, Oolong, White, and Pu’erh) come from the same plant?
-The scientific name of this versatile plant is Camellia sinensis.
-Camellia sinensis is a sub-tropical, evergreen plant native to Asia but is now grown around the world.
-The tea plant grows best in loose, deep soil, at high altitudes, and in sub-tropical climates.
+Tea is the second most popular drink in the world, coming in just behind water.
+All teas, including Black, Green, Oolong, White, and Pu’erh, come from the Camellia sinensis plant.
+This sub-tropical, evergreen plant is native to Asia but is now grown globally in sub-tropical climates with loose, deep soil and high altitudes.
 So, in short, “tea” is anything derived from the Camellia sinensis plant.
 Anything else, while sometimes called “tea”, is not really “tea” at all.
 It is more accurately referred to as herbal tea or tisane.
 Tisanes include chamomile, rooibos and fruit teas.
 We’ll learn about those later on.